d0tTino/UME/README.md

 The dossier directory (default `~/.ume_dossier`) is seeded from the YAML files in `src/ume/dossier/dossier_template/` such as `skills.yaml` and `values.yaml`.
+Set `UME_DOSSIER_PATH` to store dossiers elsewhere.
+Each dossier's `meta.yaml` contains flags like `shareable_projects` and `shareable_reflections` that control which sections can be viewed by other roles.
 Use the CLI or API to add entries and snapshot the graph when needed.

 # Initialize a dossier for a new user